sajayprakash/IETE-Project/README.md

 > **The event has concluded and we received second place.**

-This website was done for the [IETE Chennai](http://ietechennai.in/) website design contest conducted in Tamil Nadu by [IETE](http://ietechennai.in/) on 06/09/2023 by the collective effor of [Sajay Prakash](https://github.com/sajayprakash/), [Purushothaman](https://github.com/purushothaman7) and Sanjeev.
+This website was done for the [IETE Chennai](http://ietechennai.in/) website design contest conducted in Tamil Nadu by [IETE](http://ietechennai.in/) on 06/09/2023 by the collective effort of [Sajay Prakash](https://github.com/sajayprakash/), [Purushothaman](https://github.com/purushothaman7) and Sanjeev.

 ## Stack:
 - React.js